Badgerati/Pode/docs/Hosting/IIS.md

     1. Set the "Regular Time Interval" to 0
     2. Remove all times from "Specific Times"

-This isn't bulletproof, and IIS can sometimes to restart your site if it feels like it.
+This isn't bulletproof, and IIS can sometimes restart your site if it feels like it.
 Also make sure that there are no periodic processes anywhere that might recycle Application Pools, or run `iisreset`.

 When IIS does restart your site, the log file should show the usual Pode "Terminating" message, but preceded with "(IIS Shutdown)".